 The above can be tricky because the Marketo <> SFDC sync can sometimes take longer than expected.
 They say it’s 5 minutes, but I find it can sometimes take up to 11-12 minutes if there is a lot of volume.
 Basically, you need a reliable way to set “Meeting Booked” = “False” and this can be handled in many different ways.

 Lastly, we need another Smart Campaign that sets the value back to Null after a few hours or a day to reset the logic if the person was to book again.

 2) Connect your Chili Piper to Zapier.
 When a Meeting is Booked, Marketo will fire Zap to Marketo to update the “Meeting Booked” field to “True”.
 If Marketo does not see this Data Value Change of “Meeting Booked” = “True” after the timeout period set within your Chili Piper Router, the Marketo sets the value for “Meeting Booked” = “False”

 Here’s an example video of this:

-Pros: Faster update to Marketo on when if Meeting is booked or not.
+Pros: Faster update to Marketo on when Meeting is booked or not.

-Cons: You have to rely on another system to be part of the flow.
+Cons: You must rely on another system to be part of the flow.

 Cons: You’re relying on Marketo tracking code, which might not always be reliable.
 Also, if a prospect closes the window before they get to the thank you page, Marketo won’t run.